 The Need for Speed is the first racing game in the Need for Speed Series, and it was developed and published by Electronic Arts (EA) in 1994 for 3DO.
 It was ported to DOS in 1995, and PlayStation and Sega Saturn in 1996.

 Out Run is an arcade racing game created by Sega in 1986.
 It was one of the best-selling video games of its time and it won the Golden Joystick Award for Game of the Year.
 It was p...

-Screamer is an arcade style racing game developed by Graffiti and released by Virgin Interactive for MS-DOS in 1995.
-Inspired to Namco's Ridge Racer, the game was released around the same time as EA's Need for Speed.
+Screamer is an arcade-style racing game developed by Graffiti and released by Virgin Interactive for MS-DOS in 1995.
+Inspired by Namco's Ridge Racer, the game was released around the same time as EA's The Need for Speed.

 Street Rod is an American muscle car street racing game developed by Magic Partners with P.Z.
 Karen Co.
 Development Group and published by California Dreams in 1989 on DOS and Commodore 64.

 Jaguar XJ220 is a racing/driving game created by Core Design and released for the Amiga and Sega Mega-CD in 1993.
 The game is officially based on the car that was the fastest commercial car available in the 90s.

 Lotus Esprit Turbo Challenge is the first game of the popular series of racing games using the Lotus brand, developed originally by Magnetic Fields for the Amiga.
 Lotus I was publi...